 Contact a transfer counselor at the institution to which you plan to transfer.
 Discuss your transfer plans and seek their advice on courses you should take while at ESCC.

 This transfer counselor can be a valuable resource, alerting you about their institution’s preference of transfer courses.
 This is particularly important if you plan to transfer out-of-state.

 Make good use of your ESCC Faculty Advisor and of the ESCC counseling staff.
 They can provide you with college catalogs, transfer guides, and a wealth of knowledge about the transfer process.

 Visit with senior college admissions representatives when they are on the ESCC campus.
 Watch for the announcements of their visits during the year.

-Check out the Internet for Electronic Transfer Guides and other information transfer institutions.
+Check the internet for Electronic Transfer Guides and other information about transfer institutions.

-For your convenience, you can download and print out a Request for Transcript of Academic Record – which you can send to your prior college(s).
+For your convenience, you can download and print out a Request for Transcript which you can send to your desired college(s).
 You can also make the request online using the VCCS Student Information System.